msgpo/wvr.sh/src/wiki/dev/add_travis_ci_to_github.md

 ## If you don't already have an account:

-1. Sign up for Travis at https://travis-ci.org
+1. Sign up for Travis at <https://travis-ci.org>
-2. Click 'Sign up with GitHub' to use your GitHub account.
+2. Click *Sign up with GitHub* to use your GitHub account.

 ## Enable Travis for your repositories